-Now, we’re going to take a look at the recent action regarding First Majestic Silver Corp (NYSE:AG).
+Keeping this in mind we’re going to take a look at the key hedge fund action surrounding First Majestic Silver Corp (NYSE:AG).